 Rocker Billy Idol was riding his Harley Davidson in 1990 when he ran a stop sign early in the morning, colliding with a car.
 He wasn’t wearing his helmet.
 Surgeons at Cedars-Sinai Medical Center tried saving his mangled leg that was almost amputated.
 Overall, Idol was in bed for many months.
 The Cyberpunk crashed again in 2011 when he ran another stop sign, requiring surgery to repair his broken foot bone.

-David Hasselhoff is the star of “Night Rider” and “Baywatch,” but he also lost control of his motorcycle near to a freeway overpass resulting from a gust of wind made him swerve.
+David Hasselhoff is the star of “Night Rider” and “Baywatch,” but he also lost control of his motorcycle near a freeway overpass resulting from a gust of wind that made him swerve.
 Both he and his then-wife, Pamela Bach, got tossed from the bike as his rear passenger.
 She suffered a broken wrist and ankle, but he had broken ribs and a fractured back.

 In 2007, four years after the incident, Pamela blamed the accident for breaking up her marriage.
 She said that “the Hoff” started neglecting her because she had to sit in a wheelchair for a year, with doctors saying she might not walk again.